Medically reviewed by Drugs.com. Last updated on Apr 21, 2022.

 The presence of other medical problems may affect the use of this diagnostic test.
 Make sure you tell your doctor if you have any other medical problems, especially:

 - Allergy to dextran and other forms of dextran (eg, iron dextran)—Use with caution.
-May cause allergic reaction to occur again.
+May cause an allergic reaction to occur again.

 Proper use of Lymphoseek

-A doctor or other trained health professional will give you this medicine.
-Depending on your medical problem, this medicine is given as a shot under your skin, into your skin, around the tumor, or below the areola of the breast at least 15 minutes before a surgical or test procedure.
+A doctor or other trained health professional will give you this medicine in a medical facility.
+Depending on your medical problem, this medicine is given as a shot under your skin, into your skin, around the tumor, or below the areola (area around the nipple) of the breast at least 15 minutes before a surgical or test procedure.